Kasman Singodimedjo: Revolution

 Kasman was also briefly Attorney General of Indonesia, serving between November 1945 and May 1946.
 He was the second holder of the office after Gatot Taroenamihardja, and Kasman was in turn replaced by Tirtawinata.
 During his brief tenure, he issued an announcement to regional leaders, attorneys and police officers calling for the implementation of the "rule of law through quick and fair trials".
+He further established the organizational structures for regional prosecutors' offices in Java and Madura.
 Kasman also endorsed the call by Islamic guerilla leaders such as Kartosuwiryo for a jihad against the Dutch during his time in office.
+At one point during the revolution, he made a trip to Europe to study military tribunals there.

 In the aftermath of a Dutch military offensive in 1947, Masyumi which had previously been part of the opposition agreed to join a unity government under prime minister Amir Sjarifuddin, and Kasman was appointed as junior minister for justice on 11 November 1947.
 This arrangement did not last long, as the cabinet was disbanded on 23 January the following year due to general opposition to the Renville Agreement.
-At one point during the revolution, he made a trip to Europe to study military tribunals there.
+A second Dutch offensive in 1948 captured most of Indonesia's civilian government leaders including president and vice-president Sukarno and Hatta, but Kasman was not taken prisoner and he toured the Javanese countryside as a government spokesman, gathering support for the Indonesian cause.